Where to Sit at Rate Field

 The Bullpen Sports Bar (sit-down restaurant with picnic-table seating beneath the outfield stands), the Craft Kave (open-air two-tier section in right field near the visitors’ bullpen), various party-suite buyouts, and rotating corporate-group spaces along the outfield concourse.

 The honest framing for a visiting fan: premium club math at Rate Field works the same way it does at most parks.
 If a group on a marquee weekend (Yankees, Crosstown Classic) would have spent the equivalent on dinner and drinks regardless, the all-inclusive build can come out close to break-even.
-For a casual mid-week visit during the rebuild, a standard Lower Box ticket plus concessions almost always wins on value.
+For a casual mid-week visit during the rebuild, a standard lower-bowl ticket plus concessions almost always wins on value.

 Outfield seats